 By Chris Thibaudeau

 Okay, before you get the wrong impression, this article is not about training on the "juice".
 It is an article on how to maximise the effects of your own serum testosterone and how to increase it naturaly.

 A Little Reminder

+As you probably already know testosterone is the muscle-building hormone.
 By synthesising proteins it rebuild the muscle fibers damaged by resistance training.

 But without plunging in the hell of performance enhancing drugs there is a way to increase your level of testosterone naturaly.